ToshiroAkihabara/TGParserBot/README.md

 ```
 python PiterGSM_bot.py
 ```
-After running the bot will send you a notification message in private chat of telegram.
+The bot will send you a notification message in private chat of telegram after running.

 This is my a first project in python.
 I'll glad to see the feedback.